coostdocs/codoc/content/en/co/build.md

 Xmake may install libcurl and openssl from the network, which may be slow.

-`-a` in the command line means to build all projects in CO.
+`-a` in the command line means to build all projects in coost.
 If `-a` is not added, only libco will be built by default.
 In addition, users may use `-v` or `-vD` to print more detailed compiling information:

 ```sh
 xmake -v -a